elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-common-symptoms-of-attention-disorders-and-how-are-they-diagnosed.md

 url: /learn/psychology/questions/what-are-the-common-symptoms-of-attention-disorders-and-how-are-they-diagnosed
 score: -1.0
 related_article1:
-    id: 164330
+    id: 164323
-    title: What are the developmental stages of language acquisition, and what factors influence this process?
+    title: >-
+        What safety precautions should be taken for individuals with metal implants undergoing an MRI?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-developmental-stages-of-language-acquisition-and-what-factors-influence-this-process
+    url: /learn/psychology/questions/what-safety-precautions-should-be-taken-for-individuals-with-metal-implants-undergoing-an-mri
 related_article2:
-    id: 164325
+    id: 164320
-    title: What are the different types of seizures associated with epilepsy, and what are common triggers?
+    title: >-
+        How are recording techniques applied in data collection and analysis?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-different-types-of-seizures-associated-with-epilepsy-and-what-are-common-triggers
+    url: /learn/psychology/questions/how-are-recording-techniques-applied-in-data-collection-and-analysis
 related_article3:
-    id: 164318
+    id: 164328
-    title: How do monitoring systems and control protocols contribute to the implementation of technical controls?
+    title: >-
+        What safety and ethical considerations must be addressed in TMS studies, particularly regarding participant selection and potential side effects?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-monitoring-systems-and-control-protocols-contribute-to-the-implementation-of-technical-controls
+    url: /learn/psychology/questions/what-safety-and-ethical-considerations-must-be-addressed-in-tms-studies-particularly-regarding-participant-selection-and-potential-side-effects
 related_article4:
-    id: 164330
+    id: 164319
-    title: What are the developmental stages of language acquisition, and what factors influence this process?
+    title: >-
+        What are the key differences between audio and video recording techniques, and in what scenarios might each be used?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-developmental-stages-of-language-acquisition-and-what-factors-influence-this-process
+    url: /learn/psychology/questions/what-are-the-key-differences-between-audio-and-video-recording-techniques-and-in-what-scenarios-might-each-be-used
 related_article5:
     id: 164328
+    title: >-
-    title: What safety and ethical considerations must be addressed in TMS studies, particularly regarding participant selection and potential side effects?
+        What safety and ethical considerations must be addressed in TMS studies, particularly regarding participant selection and potential side effects?
     subject: Psychology
     url: /learn/psychology/questions/what-safety-and-ethical-considerations-must-be-addressed-in-tms-studies-particularly-regarding-participant-selection-and-potential-side-effects
 ---